pvanallen/delft-ai-toolkit/docs/toolkit-basics.md

 ## Example Projects
 The Delft AI Toolkit comes with a set of example projects that are made up of node graphs and matching scenes.
-These are in:
+These are in these folders:
-* Assets>Scenes folder
+* Assets>Scenes
-* Assets>DelftToolkitGraphs folder
+* Assets>DelftToolkitGraphs

 ### MainExamples - Four Introductory Graphs
 Contains four different simple graphs that demonstrate basic concepts.
-Uses **MainExamples** scene
+Uses the **MainExamples** scene
-  * Sample Actions - Shows how multiple actions can be collected in a single node, and will be executed in sequence.
+  * **Action Basics** - Shows how multiple actions can be collected in a single node, and will be executed in sequence.
-  * Get Key Down - Uses a condition node to capture key presses, where each different key produces a different motion.
+  * **Condition Example w/Keyboard** - Uses a condition node to capture key presses, where each different key produces a different motion.
-  * Parallel Actions - This shows how two Action nodes can run simultaneously
+  * **Parallel Actions** - This shows how two Action nodes can run simultaneously
-  * Random Color - Shows how an Action node can be run repeatedly by setting the "Repeats" number.
+  * **Random Actions** - Shows how an Action node can be run repeatedly by setting the "Repeats" number.
 In addition, and Action node can can be set to random so that each time the node is repeated, a single random action in the list is run

 ### Obstacles
 Gives the robot a simple set of rules to navigate around obstacles.
 Works with both the virtual (virt) and physical robot (phys).
 Uses the **Obstacles** scene
 ### ObjectRecognitionVirt
 Simulates object recognition in the virtual environment by "recognizing" objects that are tagged with the right name.
 Uses the **ObjectRecognitionVirt** scene.
 ### ObjectRecognitionPhys
-Does actual object recognition in the physical robot.
+Does true machine vision object recognition in the physical robot.
 Asks for a voice command, and if user speaks "recognize" the system will take a picture and run an object recognition model locally on the Raspberry Pi.
 Uses the **MainExamples** scene.
 ### Splitter
 Shows how to use the Splitter node to activate different actions in sequence.
 Change the node setting from Sequential to Random to see how it can be used to trigger the connected actions in random order.
 You can also change the number of output ports by changing the "outlets" number.
 Uses the **MainExamples** scene.
 ### SubGraph and SubGraphTest